Emergency Funds vs. Insurance: Why You Need Both for Financial Safety

 Result: Their retirement accounts remained untouched, and they returned to work with $5,000 still in the bank.

-Primary Goal Liquidity & immediate access Asset protection & catastrophic cover
+Goal: Liquidity & immediate access to cash.
+Goal: Asset protection & catastrophic cover.

-Event Type High frequency, low cost (Broken fridge) Low frequency, high cost (House fire)
+Events: High frequency, low cost (Repairs).
+Events: Low frequency, high cost (Fire/Health).

 One frequent error is using retirement accounts (401k/IRA) as a de facto emergency fund.
 Between the 10% early withdrawal penalty and the loss of market exposure, this is the most expensive way to access cash.
 Instead, establish a "Starter Fund" of $2,000 before aggressively paying down low-interest debt.